-Optimum performance is achieved while driving the AD9269 in a differential input configuration.
+Optimum performance is achieved while driving the AD9204 in a differential input configuration.
 For baseband applications, the AD8138, ADA4937-2, and ADA4938-2 differential drivers provide excellent performance and a flexible interface to the ADC.

-The output common-mode voltage of the ADA4938-2 is easily set with the VCM pin of the AD9269 (see Figure 40), and the driver can be configured in a Sallen-Key filter topology to provide band limiting of the input signal.
+The output common-mode voltage of the ADA4938-2 is easily set with the VCM pin of the AD9204 (see Figure 41), and the driver can be configured in a Sallen-Key filter topology to provide band limiting of the input signal.

-Figure 40.
+Figure 41.
 Differential Input Configuration Using the ADA4938-2

-For baseband applications below $\sim \!
-10$ MHz where SNR is a key parameter, differential transformer-coupling is the recommended input configuration (see Figure 41).
+For baseband applications below ~ 10 MHz where SNR is a key parameter, differential transformer-coupling is the recommended input configuration.
+An example is shown in Figure 42.
 To bias the analog input, the VCM voltage can be connected to the center tap of the secondary winding of the transformer.

-Figure 41.
+Figure 42.
 Differential Transformer-Coupled Configuration